USB Mic vs XLR Mic which one is right for you

 • Super portable.
 Great for travel, guest interviews, or recording on the go.

 • Affordable.
-Quality USB mics can cost less than a mixer or audio interface.
+A quality USB mic can cost less than a mixer or audio interface alone.

 Common objections resolved: